 You could also take it a step further and wrap the books in plastic covers to keep the dirt off them.

-When you store your old books, or any book, make sure to do so out of direct sunlight.
-If your shelves are in direct sunlight and there’s nowhere else you can put it, then we suggest that you wrap the dust jacket in a UV-resistant plastic book cover.
+When you store your old books or any book, make sure to do so out of direct sunlight.
+If your shelves are in direct sunlight and there’s nowhere else you can put them, then we suggest that you wrap the dust jacket in a UV-resistant plastic book cover.
 Sunlight will permanently fade dust jackets and covers, which can severely devalue rare books.
 It can also bleach the spines and paper and can lead to an increase in the acid content of the paper.

 Temperature and Humidity